opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 3.1 Community Governance Model

-OGSP is governed by a community-driven model that balances openness with structured decision-making:
+OGP is governed by a community-driven model that balances openness with structured decision-making:

 - **Core Working Group**: Responsible for overall protocol direction and cross-domain coordination
 - **Domain Working Groups**: Focus on specific technical domains (hardware, recipes, AI, etc.)